Cabendadorp

 Cabendadorp (also Kabenda dorp) is an indigenous village of Kalina Amerindians in the resort of Zuid in the Para District in Suriname.
-The village is located on the Afobakaweg south of the Johan Adolf Pengel International Airport.
+The village is located on the Avobakaweg south of the Johan Adolf Pengel International Airport.

 History

 The village was founded in 1974 by Joseph Cabenda who served as village chief until his death in 2012.

 The village is home to Leo Julius Toenaé whose family produces pottery, and who was known as a story teller.

 Overview

 Cabendadorp has a clinic.
 As of 2020, there is no school and the children have to take the bus to neighbouring Powakka and Zanderij.
 The village has been allocated 4,375 hectares of communal land.
 The village chief as of 2020 is Jeane Kabenda.